kevinmcalear/hater_news/README.md

 The Idea.
 ---------
-Using Scikit Learn's TfidfVectorizer and Logistic Regression you can start to build out a way to analyize all the comments a user ever has posted in Hacker News and rank them how big of a troll they are.
+Using Scikit Learn's CountVectorizer and Logistic Regression you can start to build out a way to analyize all the comments a user ever has posted in Hacker News and rank them how big of a troll they are.

 How It's Built.